How much does a website cost? Is there such a thing as a website cost blueprint?

 Of course, if you have the budget or don’t want to put in the time yourself, you can also hire a freelancer to do all the work for you.
 There are plenty of sites where you can do so, including Upwork, Freelancer.com and PeoplePerHour.

 The average hourly pay covers a wide range, from below $10 to $100+.
-So, the cost for a website is highly dependent on who you work with and how long your project takes to complete.
+So, the cost of a website is highly dependent on who you work with and how long your project takes to complete.
 A standard WordPress website takes anywhere from 15 to 30 hours.
 Therefore, you are looking at costs of $150 to $3,000+.

 So, here’s the deal: